vives-project-xp/Lannootree/certs/README.md

   - client.crt: a public key for client TLS
   - client.key: Private key for MQTT client

-All the files need to be generated, and the ca.crt needs to be shared with the clients.
+All those files needs to be generated.
+The ca.crt needs to be shared with the clients.
 It can be downloaded to the clients from [this link](https://lannootree.devbitapp.be/ca.crt).

 ### Generating using script